iterative/PyDrive2/docs/oauth.rst

 You might want to build your own authentication flow.
 For example, you might want to integrate your existing website with Drive API.
-In that case, you can customize authentication flow as follwing:
+In that case, you can customize an authentication flow as follows:

 1. Get authentication Url from `GetAuthUrl()`_.
 2. Ask users to visit the authentication Url and grant access to your application.
 Retrieve authentication code manually by user or automatically by building your own oauth2callback.